Names for the human species

 In addition to the generally accepted taxonomic name Homo sapiens (Latin: 'wise man', Linnaeus 1758), other Latin-based names for the human species have been created to refer to various aspects of the human character.

-The common name of the human species in English is historically man (from Germanic mann), often replaced by the Latinate human (since the 16th century).
+The common name of the human species in English is historically man (from Germanic mann), often replaced by the partly Latinate phrase human being (since the 16th century).

 In the world's languages

 The Indo-European languages have a number of inherited terms for mankind.
 The etymon of man is found in the Germanic languages, and is cognate with Manu, the name of the human progenitor in Hindu mythology, and found in Indic terms for man (including manuṣya, manush, and manava).